MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M05-Unit 4 deploy Azure application gateway.md

     module: 'Module - Load balancing HTTP(S) traffic in Azure'
 ---

-# Exercise: Deploy Azure Application Gateway
+# M05-Unit 4 Deploy Azure Application Gateway

 In this exercise, you use the Azure portal to create an application gateway.
 Then you test it to make sure it works correctly.